-All references in this Quarterly Report on Form 10-Q to "the Company," "we," "us," "our," or "Capstone" are to Capstone Green Energy Corporation and its consolidated subsidiaries prior to the Effective Date (as defined below) and to Capstone Green Energy Holdings, Inc. and its consolidated subsidiaries following the Effective Date.
+All references in this Quarterly Report on Form 10-Q to "the Company," "we," "us," "our," or "Capstone" are to Capstone Green Energy Corporation and its consolidated subsidiaries prior to the Effective Date (as defined Note 3-Chapter 11 Proceedings and Emergence) and to Capstone Green Energy Holdings, Inc. and its consolidated subsidiaries following the Effective Date.